DI Politics Chat: Upzoning the American Dream

 Eric: Very true.

 Ed: A combination of housing prices, the abandonment of national fuel efficiency standards, and very limited public transit mean that more sprawl could be really devastating environmentally.
-People want their single-family housing with a big back yard, and their big-ass SUV, and cleaner air.
+People want their single-family housing with a big backyard, and their big-ass SUV, and cleaner air.

 Ezekiel: Good thing the environment is in very good shape and can take a hit!